 ABSTRACT

-RNA-binding proteins (RBPs) are fundamental to controlling the fate and expression of the transcriptome.
+RNA-binding proteins (RBPs) are fundamental to controlling the fate and expression of the plant transcriptome.
 Despite this importance, our understanding of plant RBPs is rudimentary, being mainly derived via bioinformatic extrapolation from other kingdoms.
-Here, we have adapted the recent breakthrough methodology of ‘mRNA-protein interactome capture’ to investigate the RNA-binding proteome in planta.
+Here, we have adapted the methodology of ‘mRNA-protein interactome capture’ to investigate the RNA-binding proteome in planta.
 From Arabidopsis thaliana (At) etiolated seedlings, we captured more than 700 proteins, 300 with high confidence (FDR below 1%), which we defined as the At-RBP set.
-Approximately 75% of these proteins are bioinformatically linked with RNA biology, containing a diversity of canonical RNA-binding domains (RBDs).
+Approximately 75% of the At RBP set are bioinformatically linked with RNA biology, containing a diversity of canonical RNA-binding domains (RBDs).
 As no prior experimental RNA-binding evidence exists for the majority of these proteins, their capture now authenticates them as RBPs.
 Moreover, we identified protein families harbouring emerging and potentially novel RBDs, including WHIRLY, LIM, ALBA, DUF1296 and YTH domain-containing proteins, the latter being homologous to animal RNA methylation readers.
 Other At-RBP set proteins included major signalling proteins, cytoskeleton-associated proteins, membrane transporters and enzymes, suggesting the potential scope and function of RNA-protein interactions within a plant cell is much broader than previously appreciated.
 Therefore, our foundation dataset has provided an unbiased insight into the RNA-binding proteome of plants, on which future investigations into plant RBPs can be based.
 INTRODUCTION

 The diverse and dynamic interactions with RNA-binding proteins (RBPs) govern the life of cellular RNA, including its processing, modification, cellular localisation, translation and decay (Singh et al., 2015).
 Even though such post-transcriptional gene regulation events are ubiquitous across all kingdoms of life, relatively little is known about RNA-protein interactions in plants and how these events impact the fate and expression of the transcriptome.
 Instead, much of the research on post-transcriptional gene regulation in plants has focused on the role of small RNAs (sRNAs), which has been driven by the development of next-generation sequencing methodologies, enabling the relative ease of identification of sRNAs and their targets (Ma et al., 2015).
 By comparison, the cohort of RBPs of a plant cell has yet to be experimentally determined.